-0 : X. The value 0 has an overloaded type that is not constraint by the argument.

-• read : desc \rightarrow X.

-The function read applied to some ground type argument will be under specified.
+- 0 : X. The value 0 has an overloaded type that is not constraint by the argument. - read : desc → X. The function read applied to some ground type argument will be under specified.

-Odersky et al. [1995] suggested to prevent overloading by return types by requesting that overloaded symbols of a class $K \alpha$ have types of the form $\alpha \rightarrow \tau$.
+Odersky et al. [1995] suggested to prevent overloading by return types by requesting that overloaded symbols of a class $K\alpha$ have types of the form $\alpha \to \tau$.